• Skip to primary navigation

 Seven Magic Mountains

-Here is a video I made of all these stops and more on the way from LA to Las Vegas.
+Here is a video I made on my most recent drive to Las Vegas in 2022.

-For more spots to visit outside of Vegas, check out these two recommendations and click the image to learn more.
+For more spots to visit in and around Las Vegas, check out these recommendations and click the image to learn more.

 Valley of the Fire State Park